Paul Bongiorno: Sky News

-In a 2018 tweet, Bongiorno, then an ABC radio political correspondent, defended the number of left commentators on the ABC and criticised Sky News for having too many conservatives by tweeting that the National Broadcaster had as many "lefties"as there are "righties" on Sky "after dark panels and that includes ‘Uncle Tom’ lefties craving relevance."
-Aboriginal Sky News commentator, and former Labor Party president Warren Mundine objected to the use of the racist epithet "Uncle Tom," and called the ABC "hypocritical and disgraceful" for not criticising the remark.
+In a 2018 tweet, Bongiorno, then an ABC radio political correspondent, defended the number of left commentators on the ABC and criticised Sky News for having too many conservatives by tweeting that the national broadcaster had as many "lefties" as there are "righties" on Sky "after dark panels and that includes 'Uncle Tom' lefties craving relevance".
+Bongiorno did not acknowledge the taxpayer funding and requirement for the ABC to be impartial, which was criticised by several Sky News hosts and panellists.
+Aboriginal Sky News commentator and former Labor Party president Warren Mundine objected to the use of the racist epithet "Uncle Tom", and called the ABC "hypocritical and disgraceful" for not criticising the remark.

 Honours

-In the January 2014 Australia Day Honours List, Bongiorno was made a Member of the Order of Australia (AM) "for significant service to the print and broadcast media as a journalist, political commentator and editor."
+In the January 2014 Australia Day Honours list, Bongiorno was made a Member of the Order of Australia (AM) "for significant service to the print and broadcast media as a journalist, political commentator and editor".